awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 The following article is not finished yet.
 The article might interest people who are familiar with Go and who are curious how functional languages solve certain problem Go has.

-Go became a reliable, if a bit simple minded friend of mine during the past years.
+Go became a reliable, if a bit overly simple friend of mine during the past years.
 I use it in my day job and for side projects alike.
 Despite using (and liking*) it a lot, I have to admit the language could be improved a lot by borrowing battletested ideas from more modern languages.
 Unfortunately, a lot of Go programmers are coming from untyped languages, which means they haven't yet acquired the taste for sufficiently expressive type systems, thus they may not even know that there is a better way to things.
 A snarky person might say, they suffer from the <a href="http://www.paulgraham.com/avg.html">blub paradox</a>.

 This lack of perspective in the Go community further hinders the progress of the language - people do not exert enough force toward the authors (not like they seem to be crowd pleasers anyway) to better the language.
 While I am grateful for Go as a tool, I am slightly worried about it's potential educational effect - or the lack of it.
 Given it is backed by Google - due to the hype and exposure that brings - even design failures will be accepted as 'the way to do it' by a large number of people.
 People like the authors of Go has an immense responsibility when it comes to improving our industry as a whole.